JiggyDevs/twikkl-app/README.md

 NOTE:
 If you're looking to use [Yarn](https://yarnpkg.com/) then you have to delete the [package-lock.json](package-lock.json) file just after the clone.
-Use `yarn install` to install dependencies.
+Then, use `yarn install` to install dependencies.

 ## Navigation

-We use [expo-router](https://expo.github.io/router/docs) as a small framework to manage routing.
+We use [Expo Router](https://expo.github.io/router/docs) as a small framework to manage routing.
-All screens are defined under [/app](/app) folder (based on the official guide).
-Currently, there are few pages to test the navigation.
+All screens are defined under [/app](/app) folder.
+Currently, there are few pages to test the navigation (Register and Home).

-We think that navigation business logic can become much better when we pass to state management.
+We think that navigation business logic can become much better as the app grow and state management is up.

 ## Styling

-The styling integration must follow the design prototype, which is currently exposed as few images under [/docs](https://github.com/JiggyDevs/twikkl-app/tree/set-guidelines-and-docs/docs/design-imgs) folder.

 The styling integration must follow the design prototype, which is currently exposed as few examples under [/docs](/docs/design-imgs) folder.

-If you are interested in watching all examples (the design roadmap), we invite you to use our [Figma link](https://www.figma.com/file/TtG5t7l8EQIA4BwfFMRAAI/TwikkL?node-id=418%3A36&t=rxx6eB7V3se1yrOr-1) 😉, just create a free account, and you're done.
+If you are interested in watching all examples (the design roadmap), we invite you to use our [Figma link](https://www.figma.com/file/TtG5t7l8EQIA4BwfFMRAAI/TwikkL?node-id=418%3A36&t=rxx6eB7V3se1yrOr-1) 😉, just create a free account, and you're to download it.

 Also, notice the theme setup in [theme.ts](/src/configs/theme.ts) file, this configuration is made following [React Native Paper theming guide](https://callstack.github.io/react-native-paper/docs/guides/theming/).